Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

 \section{Evaluation of Individual LRO}

 Based on the taxonomy in Section~\ref{sec:op-tax} and the proposed single-LRO benchmark tasks in Section~\ref{sec:bench-single}, we are ready to evaluate each individual LRO under various implementations.
 The performance of each individual LRO is evaluated along two dimensions: effectiveness in Section~\ref{sec:op-eval-res}, and scalability in Section~\ref{sec:op-eval-scale}.
-Remarkably, we generalize and re-implement all operators (\eg, \texttt{Select}, \texttt{Match}) and all implementations (\eg, \texttt{LLM-ALL}, \texttt{LLM-ONE}) for a fair evaluation.
-This is necessary as operators with the same logic are often implemented with different prompts across systems, which may impact evaluation fairness.
+Notably, we generalize and re-implement all operators (\eg, \texttt{Filter}, \texttt{Match}) and all implementations (\eg, \texttt{LLM-ALL}, \texttt{LLM-ONE}) for a fair single-LRO evaluation.
+This is necessary as operators with the same intent are often implemented with different prompts across systems, which may impact evaluation fairness.
 Moreover, our unified framework allows us to evaluate design choices that have not been explored previously (\eg, applying \texttt{LLM-ALL} to \textsf{Order}, marked with ``---'' in Table~\ref{tab:op-tax}).

-In addition, LOTUS-TAG~\cite{lotus, tag} provides an option to enable Chain-of-Thought (CoT) for tuple-wise reasoning.
-For column and table-wise operations, some prior works~\cite{din-sql, c3} additionally include column value examples or table tuple examples (EX) alongside column or table names.
-We consider all these available prompting options for a comprehensive comparison, and the key results below use CoT and EX by default whenever available.
+In addition, LOTUS-TAG~\cite{lotus,tag} provides an option to enable Chain-of-Thought (CoT) for reasoning.
+We consider this available prompting option for a comprehensive comparison.
+By default, we report key results with CoT enabled, with full results provided in appendix.

-Three state-of-the-art base models are considered: GPT-5~\cite{gpt}, Qwen3-Max~\cite{qwen}, and Claude-Sonnet-~\cite{claude}, representing the latest releases from their respective providers.
-We fix the model temperature to 0 and configure the context length to 20,480 when supported by the model.
+Three state-of-the-art base models are considered: GPT-5~\cite{gpt}, Qwen3-Max~\cite{qwen}, and Claude-Sonnet-4.5~\cite{claude}, representing the latest releases from their respective providers.
+We fix the model temperature at 0 and set the context length to the maximum supported by each model.
 All results are averaged over three runs.

 \nop{ This section evaluates individual LLM-enhanced relational operators under different implementations, building on the taxonomy of operators in Section~\ref{sec:op-tax} and operator-level benchmark in Section~\ref{sec:bench-query}.
 With pre-defined query plans, we eliminate planning errors and focus solely on the impact of operator implementation, aiming to provide a micro-level analysis on LLM-enhanced database query processing. }